jerryscript-project/iotjs/docs/Getting-Started.md

 We may need to control `things` directly from ECMAScript code.
 How can we make it possible?
 Let's first describe it at [GPIO API](IoT.js-API-GPIO.md) page.

 ### IoT.js Package
 IoT.js also uses NPM tool, node package manager, as for package development and sharing.
-Visit [IoT.js package](IoT.js-package.md) page for more information.
+Visit the [IoT.js package](IoT.js-package.md) page for more information.

 #### When something goes wrong
-Please read [Logging IoT.js execution](Logging-IoT.js-execution.md) how to display and add log messages while developing.
+Please read the [Logging IoT.js execution](Logging-IoT.js-execution.md) page how to display and add log messages while developing.

 ### [IoT.js API Reference](IoT.js-API-Reference.md)